MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-consistency/maturity-adoption-alignment.md

 * Customize your [Resource Consistency Tool Chain](toolchain.md) based on updates to your organization’s changing Cost Management needs.
 * Consider automating any notifications and reports to reflect actual resource usage.
 * Refine Architecture Guidelines to guide future adoption processes.
-* Re-educate impacted teams on a periodic basis to ensure ongoing adherence to the Architecture Guidelines.
+* Educate affected teams periodically to ensure ongoing adherence to the architecture guidelines.

 **Potential activities:**